zephir-lang/zephir-docs/en/types.rst

 Static Types
 ------------
 Static typing allows the developer to declare and use some variable types available in C.
-Variables can't change their type once they're declared as dynamic types.
+Variables can't change their type once they're declared as static types.
 However, they allow the compiler to do a better optimization job.
 The following types are supported:

 +------------------+---------------------------------------------------------------------------------+